danielegrattarola/hadoop-learning/README.md

 # Hadoop Learning

 This is the project for the Coumputing Infrastructure course of Politecnico di Milano, academic year 2015/2016.
-The scripts in the repository implement a deep neural network to approximate the completion time of Hive queries run on distributed Hadoop systems.
+The scripts in the repository implement a deep neural network to approximate the relationship between the performance on map and reduce tasks and the completion time of Hive queries run on distributed Hadoop systems.

 The Apache Hadoop framework is an open-source software framework for distributed storage and distributed processing of very large data sets on computer clusters built from commodity hardware.
 Apache Hive is a data warehouse infrastructure built on top of Hadoop for providing data summarization, query, and analysis.
 Hive gives an SQL-like interface to query data stored in various databases and file systems that integrate with Hadoop.